bpostlethwaite/droplets/docs/CV.md

 * Management of seismic datasets: developed a programming environment for seismic database querying and data visualization in Python
 * Seismic acquisition theory, different gathers, basics of land and marine acquisition
 * Seismic data processing flow:  wrote Matlab code base for seismic pre-processing, receiver function calculation & analysis and post-processing with high degree of automation
-* Structural and stratigraphic interpretation and mapping of 1D/2D seismic reflection data
-* Understanding of sedimentology and stratigraphic theory
+* Geophysical research ability: successfully applied new methods outlined in research journals - curvelets, spectral deconvolution - to problem at hand.
+Developed quantitative statistical tests to measure quality and effectiveness of new these methods
 * Good working knowledge of inversion theory and its application: developed viable DC and gravity inversion code in Matlab
 * Management of the acquisition of geophysical data during remote field operations

 #### Math
 * Advanced mathematical ability especially numerical optimization and graduate level linear / matrix theory
-* Some proficiency with machine learning and statistical mathematics Programming and Computer Systems
+* Some proficiency with machine learning and statistical mathematics

+#### Programming and Computer Systems
 * Strong scripting ability especially in Python and Node.js glue code.
 Have written code between separate systems and work flows to improve efficiency
 * Technical skill to quickly develop small to medium sized GUI and command line programs
 * Familiar with networking and server technology.
 Programmed and deployed servers and websites including real-time technology in Node.js